slezadav/backgroundTasks/README.md

 As with AsyncTask you can you can use methods like `publishProgress(Object object)`,`cancel(Boolean mayInterruptIfRunning)`,`get()` and so on.

 #Task callbacks
-In order to start a task your `Activity` or `Fragment` must implement `IBgTaskCallbacks` or `IBgTaskSimpleCallbacks` interface, by which the results are delivered.
+In order to start a task your `Activity` , `Fragment` or `View` must implement `IBgTaskCallbacks` or `IBgTaskSimpleCallbacks` interface, by which the results are delivered.
 The `IBgTaskCallbacks` interface consists of the following methods:

 * `onTaskReady(Object tag)` - called after `onPreExecute()` of the task was completed
 * `onTaskProgressUpdate(Object tag,Object.. progress)` - called after the task has called `publishProgress(Progress... values)`